 Now you know how we analyze your field data.

-If you need to find a field by its name, use the search function.
+If you need to find a field with a specific name, use the search bar in the right upper corner of the map.

 👌 A field is suitable for variable-rate application by productivity zones if the productivity zones in it are stable.
 They should meet the following conditions: productive potential of each zone is constant for more than two seasons, or the area of stable zones in the field is over 40% for two seasons in a row.
 This allows us to predict the yield distribution in the next season.
 Pay attention to the elevation and soil brightness because these data points will help explain the productivity zones and increase the level of confidence in the zones built by the app.